Foundation model: Supply chain

 Foundation models' general capabilities allow them to fulfill a unique role in the AI ecosystem, fueled by many upstream and downstream technologies.
 Training a foundation model requires several resources (e.g. data, compute, labor, hardware, code), with foundation models often involving immense amounts of data and compute (also referred to as computational power).
 Due to foundation models' large development costs and inexpensive adaptation requirements, the AI landscape has shifted to a small subset of AI companies making foundation models for downstream adaptation.
-Thus, most foundation model companies outsource this step to specialized data providers (e.g. Scale AI, Surge) and compute providers (e.g. Amazon Web Services, Google Cloud, Microsoft Azure).
+Thus, most foundation model companies outsource this step to specialized data providers (e.g. Scale AI, Surge) and compute providers (e.g. Amazon Bedrock, Google Cloud, Microsoft Azure).

 Investment in computing capabilities to train larger AI models has rapidly increased.

 The foundation model developer itself will then take the data and use the supplied compute to actually train the foundation model.
 After the foundation model is completely built, much of the data and labor requirements abate.
 In this development process, hardware and compute are the most necessary, and also the most exclusive resources.
 To train larger and more complex AI, a sufficient amount of compute is key.
 However, compute is consolidated in the hands of a few, select entities, which most foundation model developers depend on.
 As such, the foundation model pipeline is concentrated heavily around these providers.
 Compute is also costly; in 2023, AI companies spent more than 80% of total capital on compute resources.

 Foundation models require a large amount of general data to power their capabilities.
 Early foundation models scraped from subsets of the internet to provide this data information.
 As the size and scope of foundation models grows, larger quantities of internet scraping becomes necessary, resulting in higher likelihoods of biased or toxic data.
 This toxic or biased data can disproportionately harm marginalized groups and exacerbate existing prejudices.

 To address this issue of low-quality data that arose with unsupervised training, some foundation model developers have turned to manual filtering.
 This practice, known as data labor, comes with its own host of issues.
 Such manual data detoxification is often outsourced to reduce labor costs, with some workers making less than $2 per hour.

 The foundation model will then be hosted online either via the developer or via an external organization.
 Once released, other parties can create applications based on the foundation model, whether through fine-tuning or wholly new purposes.
 People can then access these applications to serve their various means, allowing one foundation model to power and reach a wide audience.